-HBMEC are for research use only.
-They are not approved for human or animal use, or for application in in vitro diagnostic procedures.
+HHSEC are for research use only.
+It is not approved for human or animal use, or for application in in vitro diagnostic procedures.

 Storage

 Upon receiving, directly and immediately transfer the cells from dry ice to liquid nitrogen and keep the cells in liquid nitrogen until they are needed for experiments.